EsotericSoftware/spine-runtimes/spine-csharp/README.md

 ## Spine version

-spine-csharp works with data exported from Spine 3.3.07.
+spine-csharp works with data exported from the latest version of Spine.

 spine-csharp supports all Spine features.